Crown Minerals Act 1991: Schedule 4 Review

-2013 Amendment
+Amendments

 In April 2013 a group of well-known New Zealanders including actress Lucy Lawless, Geoffrey Palmer and Anne Salmond, as well as Greenpeace and Forest & Bird, said proposed amendments by the Crown Minerals (Permitting and Crown Land) Bill suggested by Energy and Resources Minister Simon Bridges were "a sledgehammer designed to attack peaceful protest at sea".
 This Bill was passed as the Crown Minerals Amendment Act 2013.

+In 2018, the Sixth Labour Government passed the Crown Minerals (Petroleum) Amendment Act 2018, which banned the granting of new offshore oil and gas permits as part of the Labour-led government's climate strategy of transitioning away from fossil fuels.
+Following the collapse of the Taramind Taranaki's Tui oil field which led the New Zealand Crown to spend NZ$443 million on decommissioning costs, the Labour Government passed the Crown Minerals (Decommissioning and Other Matters) Amendment Act 2021 which obligated petroleum permit holders to fully fund and carry out decommissioning operations at oil wells.

+In late July 2025, the Sixth National Government passed the Crown Minerals Amendment Act 2025, which reversed the previous Labour government's ban on oil and gas exploration, and reduced the corporate liability of the decommissioning regime for the minerals sector.